nordic-institute/X-Road/doc/Protocols/ThirdPartyRepresentationExtension/pr-third_party_representation_extension_for_the_x-road_protocol.md

 ### 2.3 Message Headers

-This section describes additional SOAP headers that are used by the X-Road system.
+This section describes the additional SOAP headers that are added by this extension.
 The header fields are described in [Table 1](#Ref_Supported_header_fields).

 <a name="Ref_Supported_header_fields" class="anchor"></a>
 Table 1.
 Supported header fields